Finland’s Secret Island

 - Maximum 18 Flashpackers

 Welcome to Rovaniemi, the home of Santa Claus and your gateway to Arctic Circle adventures.
 The wilderness just beyond Rovaniemi’s colorful lights is calling, and a transfer awaits to whisk you away to your private island immediately.
 You’ll be welcomed by traditional saunas and a private chef serving outstanding local dishes.
 And it’s all yours.
 Completely private.
 How’s that for exclusivity?
 Tonight, you’ll settle in for a welcome dinner for a chance to get to know everyone over some celebratory drinks and traditional Finnish supper.
 You’ll feast on fresh local produce, from Arctic char and Lappish lamb to forest-picked mushrooms, berries and veggies.
 Afterwards, if the night is clear, it’ll be worth stepping outside to gather round the bonfire and look for the Northern Lights.
-Amidst the stillness on your private island, you’ll find yourself in one of the world’s best spots to see the Northern Lights.
+Amidst the stillness on your private island, you’ll find yourself in one of the world’s best spots for aurora-spotting.
 We’ll keep our fingers crossed for you.

 Day 02 HUSKIES & AURORA HUNTING

 This morning, you’ll get kitted out with your essential cold weather gear, keeping you warm and snug in minus degree temperatures.
 Then, it’s time to embark on a husky adventure.
 You’ll learn all you need to know about driving the husky sleighs yourself before you’re let loose onto the vast icy tundra.
 With the wind and snow whipping around you and temperatures reaching as low as minus 30, you’ll feel like a real Samii herder.
-Tonight, cross over to the mainland for your twilight Northern Lights safari by snowmobile, where you’ll delve kilometres into the Arctic wilderness, where you’ll stop for a Lappish snack break and cook sausages on an open fire – always with one eye to the sky.
+Late afternoon, cross over to the mainland for your twilight Northern Lights safari by snowmobile.
+You’ll travel several kilometers into the Arctic wilderness, where you’ll stop for a Lappish snack break and cook sausages on an open fire – always with one eye to the sky.